Skip to main content

 ANIP Studio

 Inspection and invocation UI.
 Connect to any ANIP service, browse capabilities, check permissions, invoke with structured failure display.
-Embedded or standalone Docker.
+Try it live.

 Testing tools